-totally new!
+Let’s make something totally new!
 This time, I have decided to create a lamp.
 But not just any lamp, a lamp that glows in dark without any electricity!

 How could I do that?
-Using luminescent filament from 3Dsimo shop, where I have chosen blue luminescent filament.
+Using luminescent filament from 3Dsimo shop, where I have a chosen blue luminescent filament.
 Since I’m creating something so mysterious looking, why not make a jellyfish?

-More specifically, Jellyfish lamp shade.
+More specifically, Jellyfish lampshade.

-And now comes the fun part: creating the final layer of the lamp shade including the texture.
+And now comes the fun part: creating the final layer of the lampshade including the texture.

 Best way for me is to go random directions, while evenly covering the surface with filament, to get awesome surface texture with lots and lots of tiny holes, which makes the jellyfish look even better.

-After few minutes, the jellyfish looks awesome, all I have to do now is to place it on a stand somewhere where my jellyfish lampshade gets enough sunshine.
+After a few minutes, the jellyfish looks awesome, all I have to do now is to place it on a stand somewhere where my jellyfish lampshade gets enough sunshine.
 Great result.